rubrikinc/wachy/README.md

 # wachy

 A dynamic tracing profiler for Linux.
- - Uses eBPF to trace arbitrary C/C++ binaries and functions at runtime with 0 modifications
+ - Uses eBPF to trace arbitrary binaries and compiled functions at runtime with 0 modifications
  - Understands your source code to make setting up traces much faster and easier
  - View actual time spent in functions, including common blocking calls like mutex/IO/network
  - Add tracing filters at runtime

-For more details see the [guide](TODO).
+For more details see the [demo](TODO) and the [guide](docs/guide.md).

 ## Install